Tags Posts tagged with "Dr. David Dunaief"

 Don’t change your medication without consulting your physician.

 We have heard that sex may be thought of as exercise, but is this myth or is there actual evidence?
-Try to keep a straight face.
+Try not to giggle.
 Well, it turns out this may be true.
 In a study published in the PLoS One journal, researchers found that young healthy couples exert 6 METs — metabolic energy, or the amount of oxygen consumed per kilogram per minute — during sexual activity (8).

 How does this compare to other activities?
 Well, we exert about 1 MET while sitting and 8.5 METs while jogging.
 Sexual activity falls between walking and jogging, in terms of the energy utilized, and thus may be qualified as moderate activity.
 Men and women burned slightly less than half as many calories with sex as with jogging, burning a mean of 85 calories over about 25 minutes.
 Who says exercise can’t be fun?